 Authentic Nicaraguan jewelry made by our Cusmapan friend Anner Zelaya.
 Anner has been making and selling earrings to raise money for his mother who is currently in the hospital in Somoto.
 We'll include a pair of these beautiful pine needle creations with your contribution.
-See images in page description.Estimated delivery:Ships within the US only
+See images in page description.Estimated delivery:Only ships to: United States

 3 backers Limited (45 left of 48)

 An exclusive "Volar en Línea Recta" t-shirt, printed on high quality material by Brewster Screen Printing, on a Next Level Premium Fitted Short-Sleeve Cotton Crew, in your choice of color.
-See images in page description.Estimated delivery:Ships within the US only
+See images in page description.Estimated delivery:Only ships to: United States

 2 backers Limited (13 left of 15)

-A framed photo of your choice (or chosen by us) taken in Nicaragua by director Douglas CushnieEstimated delivery:Ships within the US only
+A framed photo of your choice (or chosen by us) taken in Nicaragua by director Douglas CushnieEstimated delivery:Only ships to: United States

 2 backers Limited (3 left of 5)